Frequently Asked Questions

 - Log in to MyDaytonaState

-- Fill out the graduation application, pay the fee online (you may also pay in person) and submit to Chairperson for approval.
+- Fill out the online graduation application, pay the fee online (or pre-pay in person and then fill out graduation application) and submit it for Chairperson approval.

-*If you completed a program previously but failed to apply for graduation and are unable to login to your Falcon mail account, please contact Graduation@DaytonaState.edu.
-Please include your name, student ID (or last four digits of SS#) in correspondence.
+*If you completed a program previously but failed to apply for graduation and are unable to login to MyDaytonaState, please contact Graduation@DaytonaState.edu.
+Please include your full name, student ID# (or last four digits of SS#) and the degree program you are inquiring about in your correspondence.
 Communication of protected student record information will not be sent to personal email accounts at any time, regardless of an individual's registration status.

 *If you previously applied and paid for graduation but did not meet requirements, you must reapply for graduation in order to have your degree conferred.
+Applications are not rolled over to the next term automatically.
 No additional fee is required for the same degree.
+If you have moved, please update your mailing address and phone number through your MyDaytonaState student portal (see How-to guide).

 3. When is graduation?

 The formal graduation exercises are held each year in mid-May.
 The Academic Calendar lists the specific day.
-However, the college does graduate students at the end of the fall term and summer term as well, with these graduates invited to participate in the May graduation ceremony.
+However, the college does invite all previous Fall semester graduates along with current Spring and Summer graduation Applicants to participate in the May graduation ceremony.

 4. How do I know if I met all my course requirements?

-Academic advisors can also assist students in running and reviewing their degree audit and doing a graduation check down.
+If you have questions about your degree audit, please contact Advising@daytonastate.edu.
+Academic advisers can also assist students in running and reviewing their degree audit and doing a graduation check down.

-All graduation applications must be approved by the Department Chair before being approved.
+All graduation applications must be approved by the Department Chair before being completed.
 Please contact your Department Chair prior to applying if you have any questions.

 5. When will I get my diploma?
 Will it be mailed to me?

 Diplomas are mailed to graduates at the end of the semester on posted dates.
-For diploma mail out dates, click here.
+For diploma mail out dates, please look on the academic calendar.

 Diplomas are mailed to the address given at the time you applied.
-If you move after applying, you must contact Graduation@DaytonaState.edu with the new address prior to the end of the term in order for the diploma to be mailed to the new address.
-This information must be sent using a Falcon mail address.
-Communication of protected student record information will not be sent to personal email accounts at any time, regardless of an individual's registration status.
-Please complete a forwarding address change with the postal service as well.
+If you move after applying, you must change your address prior to the end of the term in order for the diploma to be mailed to the new address.

 6. How do I get my grades?

 Grades are not mailed.
-Grades must be reviewed using your FalconNet account by selecting the Records link, then the grade link.
+Grades must be reviewed using your My.DaytonaState.edu account by selecting the Records link, then the Unofficial Transcripts link.

 7. How do I order an official transcript?
 Is there a fee?

 There is a $5 fee per copy.
 Official transcripts are ordered online.
 If you are graduating this term, please check the option "Hold for Degree" so the transcript is held until the degree is posted.
-If you are not a current student you may still order an official transcript, choosing the 'Alternative Method For Ordering A Transcript' option.
+If you are not a current student you may still order an official transcript, by choosing option #2, and click on 'Alternative Method For Ordering A Transcript'.

 8. Can I transfer credits from other colleges to Daytona State?